asilvas/blobby/README.md

   from a little slower, to much slower, depending on `ETag` availability.
   Recommended for mutable storage comparisons where caching headers are not available (ex: comparing a file system with S3 or vice versa).
+* `force` - If you want to skip comparison for any reason, this will force the comparison to fail, resulting in update of the destination for all source files.
+Also has the benefit of being the fastest option since destination does not need queried.

 ## Repair